martincornu/music-player/Readme.md

-# Arduino loud music player
+# Arduino loud music player on RFID detection

-The purpose of the project is to automatically play an mp3 stored in an SD card to a 30W speaker.
+The purpose of the project is to automatically play an mp3 stored in an SD card to a 30W speaker if an RFID tag is detected.

 ## Goals